-The image of Kobo Daishi (Kukai 774-835), the founder of the Shingon Sect of Buddhism, believed to ward off all evil, is enshrined in the middle of the hall.
+The image of Kobo Daishi (Kukai 774-835), the founder of the Shingon Buddhism, believed to ward off all evil, is enshrined in the middle of the hall.
 It is the center of the doctrine and the focus of the prayers of Kawasaki Daishi.
 In the main hall, Ogoma Kito, the rite of burning, is conducted every day, seeking world peace and safety for adherents.

 The main gate of the temple.
 Statues of the Four Heavenly Kings, guardians of the four compass directions, rest on the gate.

 Fudo-Myoo is regarded as an incarnation of Dainichi Nyorai (Mahavairocana), a fundamental Buddha of Shingon Esoteric Buddhism.
 Fudo-Myoo bears a sword in his right hand, a lariat in his left hand and a flame on his back.
 Fudo-Myoo protects people by burning away all worldly desires, defilements and impediments, and leads them towards enlightenment.